usa-npn/npn-viz-tool/README.md

 ## Building

 To build the project simply run `grunt`.
 This will validate and compile the contents of `src` into `server/dist`.
-The contents of `server/dist` are committed to the source repository since the contents of the `server` directory is automatically deployed to the location where the proxy server is running on squaw.
+The contents of `server/dist` (the latest compiled version) are committed to the source repository.

 After the build is complete you'll have a few new directories like `bower_components` which contains JavaScript/CSS dependencies and `coverage` which contains auto generated code coverage reports which indicates what lines of JavaScript are, and are not, covered by existing unit tests.